ndcbe/controls/Readme.md

 **Students** In the terminal/prompt, type:

 ``
-conda create -n controls python=3.10 -c anaconda -c conda-forge -c IDAES-PSE pandas numpy matplotlib scipy jupyterlab nb_conda_kernels pandoc nbconvert-pandoc miktex
+conda create -n controls2 python=3.10 -c anaconda -c conda-forge -c IDAES-PSE pandas numpy matplotlib scipy jupyterlab nb_conda_kernels pandoc nbconvert-pandoc idaes-pse
 ``

+Windows users: add `miktex` to the end of the above command.
+Mac and Linux users can skip this.

 **Instructor/TAs** In the terminal/prompt, type: